 In my opinion, one advantage this book has over the others is that everything is included in one spot – there isn’t another volume that you need to buy, and the contents listed in the book are useful for beginner and experienced players.

-The Parkening and Noad books are recommended for beginners who are unsure if they will fully invest themselves in classical guitar down the road, which is why they’re superb introductory methods.
+The Parkening and Noad books are recommended for beginners who are unsure if they will fully invest themselves into learning classical guitar down the road, but they do their job of providing a solid foundation which is why they’re superb introductory methods and you can choose to move onto the subsequent volumes.

 This one has all of the information you need to get started but also includes advanced concepts as well, particularly with technique and harmony studies.
 Of course, you get numerous exercises and pieces of music to practice each step of the way, as this is the main purpose of this book.